- What is Macroeconomics?

 The advantages of Real Gross Domestic Product are the following –

 - It can compare the result of two financial years: Since Real Gross Domestic Product takes inflation into account and the calculation is based on a base year, it’s easier to compare the performances of two years.

 - It is the favorite method of computation for economists and experts: Real Gross Domestic Product is popular among economists and experts because it goes deep into the price, quantity produced, and the effect of inflation.

 Disadvantage of Real GDP

 The only disadvantage of real GDP is its complexity.
-It is not easy to compute real GDP.
-To calculate Real Gross Domestic Product, one has to take the market price of the base year into account.
+It is not easy to compute real Gross Domestic Product.
+To calculate the Real Gross Domestic Product, one has to take the market price of the base year into account.
 Plus, you need to pay heed to the quantity produced of the current year.
-And you need to pay attention to the inflation as well.
+And you need to pay attention to inflation as well.
 That’s why a layman doesn’t go for the computation of real GDP; rather s/he opts for nominal GDP which is easy to ascertain.

 This has been a guide to What is Real GDP, Real gross domestic product calculation, GDP Deflator, along with its advantages and disadvantages.
 You may also have a look at these articles below to learn more.